wowasa/x3ml/docs/x3ml-language.md

 	target:
 	E22_Man-Made_Object => crm:P108i_was_produced_by => E12_Production => P32_used_general_technique => E55_Type

 This is formulated using the intermediate node, which is simply a *relationship* => *entity* chain added in the *target_relation*.
 We should note that multiple intermediate nodes are supported, by supplying several *relationship* => *entity* chains.
-Below we demostrate these use cases (we omit the declaration of the generators).
+Below we demonstrate these use cases (we omit the declaration of the generators).

 ```xml
 <path>